CollegeFootballRisk/Risk/README.md

 ## Ringmaster

 *Ringmaster* is the programme routine which determines territory ownership, MVPs, and statistics for each turn.
-It runs on a chron job each night.
+It runs on a cron job each night.

 ![Ringmaster Flamegraph](/documentation/flamegraph.svg)
 Produced with [FlameGraph](https://github.com/flamegraph-rs/flamegraph).